 1. Identify and analyze the legal issues that arise in connection with the development, implementation and use of federated identity management systems;

 2. Identify and evaluate appropriate legal models to address these IdM issues; and

 3. Develop model terms and contracts that can be used by the various parties.

-This Task Force was established in January 2009 to address the legal issues related to federated identity management, and to develop model agreements and commentary for such systems.
-It is working with industry groups, including the Kantara Initiative (http://kantarainitiative.org/), a federated identity management standards developing organization
+This Task Force was established to address the legal issues related to federated identity management, and to develop model agreements and commentary for such systems.
+It is working with a variety of U.S. and international organizations to consider the legal issues of federated identity.

 Federated identity management systems are designed to allow the use of online authentication credentials across different organizations.
 From an end-user's perspective, the result of such federation permits "single sign-on" or seamless access to resources located in different information systems without compromising the security of any of those systems.

 Technical standards, products and services to support federated identity systems are gaining support in many different sectors including financial services, health care and government, but the lack of a clear framework for managing the legal issues is currently a stumbling block impeding further adoption of federated identity management technologies.

 This Task Force will contribute to the creation of a legal framework by identifying different federated identity management business models and focus on relevant legal issues and selected contractual approaches to address those issues, including the development of one or more model agreements together with commentary.